yurrriq/exe/README.md

 **No Fixpoint and Induction in Core**.
 We came up with pure CoC core having predicative and impredicative universe hierachies and macro extensions.
-Other MLTT cores has additional axioms like Fixpoint and Induction (and even more) — something we strive to escape, because it leads to clean and understandable core.
+Other MLTT cores has additional axioms like Fixpoint and Induction (and even more) — something we strive to escape, because it leads to complex core.
 No, we don't have Fixpoint, and yes, we implemented Induction principle in pure CoC.

 **Extensible Language Design**.
 Encoding of inductive types is based on categorical semantic